"Habemus consilium rusticarum"

 I previously posted updates on the state of play in the MFF negotiations on 29 April and 15 May last.
 At the end of April, the General Affairs Council had just agreed the ‘political guidance’ for the Irish Presidency to start discussions with the Parliament’s negotiating team.
 However, the Parliament had refused to attend the first proposed trilogue meeting with the Presidency and Commission because of the Council’s unwillingness to commit to meet the anticipated gap in payment appropriations in the EU’s 2013 budget.

-A trilateral meeting of Presidents was held on May 6 which broke this deadlock (see my 15 May post for details).… Read the rest
+A trilateral meeting of Presidents was held on May 6 which broke this deadlock (see my 15 May post for details).
+The first trilogue meeting took place on May 13 but dealt largely with procedural issues.
+Since then, the trilogue discussions have continued with a number of additional meetings scheduled, most recently on Monday 10 June.

 A race against time